On Extended Thermodynamics: From Classical to the Relativistic Regime: On the thermodynamics of relativistic continuous media

-These two relation, in essence incorporate all equilibrium thermodynamics of a simple perfect fluid.
-They are the covariant versions of the two relations in (\ref{ET:15}), but in sharp contrast (\ref{C1},\ref{C2}) make no reference to any rest frame.
+This relation in combination to (\ref{C1}) incorporates the thermodynamics of a simple perfect fluid.
+They are the covariant versions of the two relations in (\ref{ET:15}), but in sharp contrast formulas (\ref{C1}, \ref{C2}) make no reference to any rest frame.
+Relation (\ref{C1}) is the covariant Gibbs relation that we have encountered in section$-9$ of the paper.\\